What a Customs Broker Service Actually Does for Canadian Importers

 Under Section 32 of the Customs Act, every commercial shipment entering Canada must be reported and released through the Canada Border Services Agency.
 You can technically clear your own goods if you hold a business number and register as a self-filer with CBSA, but that requires bonding, software integration with the CBSA Assessment and Revenue Management system (CARM), and staff who know tariff classification and valuation rules.
 For shipments above the de minimis threshold of CAD $150 retail value, or any controlled goods regardless of value, mistakes trigger penalties starting at $250 per infraction and can result in seizure.
 Most mid-market importers bring in 10 to 200 shipments per year.
 At that volume, maintaining internal expertise and systems costs more than outsourcing to a licensed broker.

 When your shipment arrives at a Canadian port or border crossing, the customs broker service completes three stages on your behalf.
 First is cargo reporting, usually handled by the carrier, but we monitor it to confirm CBSA has the advance commercial information.
-Second is release: we file a Form B3 (Canada Customs Coding Form) electronically, declaring the goods, their tariff classification under the Harmonized System, their customs value, the country of origin, and any trade agreement claims such as CUSMA.
+Second is release: we file a Form CAD (Canada Customs Coding Form) electronically, declaring the goods, their tariff classification under the Harmonized System, their customs value, the country of origin, and any trade agreement claims such as CUSMA.
 CBSA reviews the entry in real time and either releases the shipment immediately or refers it for examination.
 Across our client base, examination rates run between 2 and 8 percent depending on commodity and importer compliance history.

 Third is accounting, which happens within five business days of release.
 We confirm duties and taxes owed, post payment through your CARM account, and transmit final documentation.
 If you’re claiming a preferential tariff under CUSMA or CETA, we verify you hold valid certificates of origin and flag any missing paperwork before CBSA does.
 Post-clearance audits can go back four years, and missing origin documents routinely cost importers 5 to 18 percent of shipment value in retroactive duties.

-Compliance Work Beyond the B3
+Compliance Work Beyond the CAD

 A customs broker service also manages the regulatory layers that sit on top of tariff and tax filing.
 If you import food, you need a Safe Food for Canadians license and possibly an SFC license number on every entry.
 If you bring in electronics, we confirm IC or FCC equivalency.
 Textiles require country-of-origin labels that meet the Textile Labelling Act.
 We track these requirements in our client profiles and update them when regulations change, which happens two or three times per year for most sectors.